 Interana email support is available via email@example.com.

-For so long as Customer is timely in the performance of its obligations under this Agreement and these Maintenance and Support terms, and has paid to Interana the corresponding Software License and Maintenance and Support Fees, Interana shall provide Customer with access to Updates of the Interana Software; provided that such provision is at the discretion of Interana for Customers receiving Community Support.
+For so long as Customer is timely in the performance of its obligations under this Agreement and these Maintenance and Support terms, and has paid to Interana the corresponding Software License and Maintenance and Support Fees, Interana shall provide Customer with access to Updates of the Interana Software.

 All support requests by Customer will be logged after which Interana will perform an initial diagnosis and determine as far as reasonably practical the source of any problem which may have led to the support request.
 All response and resolution times shall commence at the beginning of the next business day for support requests that are logged during non-business hours.
 The below table defines Support Request Priority Levels and the Guaranteed Response and Resolution Times for each Priority Level.
 These Committed Response and Resolution Times apply only to Support Levels identified in Section 2 as including Committed Response and Resolution Times.